WordPress/openverse/documentation/catalog/reference/DAGs.md

 used when the DagRun configuration needs to be changed after the table was already created: for example, if there was a problem with the `update_query` which caused DAG failures during the `update_batches` step.

+### `cc_mixter_workflow`

+Content Provider: ccMixter

+ETL Process: Use the API to identify all CC licensed media.

+Output: TSV file containing the media and the respective meta-data.

+Notes: Documentation: https://ccmixter.org/query-api ccMixter sends bad JSON and extremely huge headers, both of which need workarounds that are handled by this DAG.

 ### `check_silenced_dags`